aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/text-options/setting-shadow-of-text-effects-of-shape-or-textbox/_index.md

 {{% /alert %}}

-The following code snippet demonstrates the use of [**FontSetting.text_options.shadow.preset_type**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shadoweffect/preset_type) property to set shadow of text effects of Shape or TextBox.
+The following code snippet demonstrates the use of the [**FontSetting.text_options.shadow.preset_type**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shadoweffect/preset_type) property to set the shadow of text effects for a Shape or TextBox.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-Text-Options-SettingTextEffectsShadowOfShapeOrTextbox-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}